TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lesson.md

 			* Child classes can also overwrite their parent classes.
 Have the students practice overwriting `make_noise` in the `Dog` class so that the dog will print out `bark bark`
 3. **Lab**
 	* Given a generic Pokemon class, create three child classes that represent different types of Pokemon.
-	* Students may need clarification that about how to use `isinstance` and how to manipulate the `defend` method to meet the requirements of each child class.
+	* Consider demonstrating the creation of one of the child classes before having students start the lab independently.
 4. **Debrief**
 	* Go over students' questions.
 Ask what questions the students have and review instance, class, methods, init, str, etc

 ###Accomodation/Differentiation
+In the Pokemon lab, students may need clarification regarding how to use `isinstance` and how to manipulate the `defend` method to meet the requirements of each child class.
+Consider demonstrating the creation of one child class for all students before having students work on the lab.
 [Do Now]:do_now.md
 [Lab - Pokemon Child Classes]:lab.md